Do you need to join many pieces of wood together for a woodworking project? Using wood screws is the best approach to ensure a strong and secure bond.

 Step Four: Drill the Screw

-Begin drilling with a hand driver and work your way up to a power driver (set at a reasonable speed to prevent screw hole stripping).
+Begin drilling with a hand driver and work up to a power driver (set at a reasonable speed to prevent screw hole stripping).

 If it doesn’t work, you can extract the item with a rubber band and a screwdriver as follows:

 Step one: Attach the rubber band

 Secure the rubber band to the screwdriver tip with your thumb and finger, ensuring no slack.

 Step two: Turn the screw.